stIncMale/stincmale.github.io/_posts/2019-05-06-make-app-behavior-consistent.markdown

 These values are often called the default platform time zone / line separator / locale / charset.
-If we are developing a utility that is used primarily in conjunction with other utilities, e.g., as part of a [Bash pipeline](https://www.gnu.org/software/bash/manual/html_node/Pipelines.html), it may be important for such an application to behave with accordance to the environment to improve interoperability with other utilities.
+If we are developing a utility that is used primarily in conjunction with other utilities, e.g., as part of a [Bash pipeline](https://www.gnu.org/software/bash/manual/html_node/Pipelines.html), it may be important for such an application to behave in accordance with the environment behavior to improve interoperability with other utilities.
 However, if we are developing an application that is supposed to run on its own, we may want to make it behave the same way in different environments.
 The Java SE API allows to explicitly specify all the aforementioned, thus, overriding the default values defined by the environment, for example:
 * [`LocalDateTime.now()`](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/time/LocalDateTime.html#now())